Wolfgang Schnur: After politics

 In October 1990 the two German states were formally reunited.
 In 1991 Wolfgang Schnur set up a law firm in Berlin.
 In 1993, however, he lost his practicing certificate on account of his "unsuitability" ("Unwürdigkeit") and for "Mandantenverrat" (serious breach of clients' trust).
 The ban arose out of accusations (which Schnur always denied) that in his reports to his Stasi handlers he had breached his duty of professional confidentiality towards clients, especially dissidents planning their escape from East Germany and those objecting to military service on grounds of conscience.
 It was confirmed by the High Court the next year.

-On 15 March 1996 he was convicted at the Berlin District Court on two counts under §241a of the Penal Code. §241a was added to the West German law during the early years of the Cold War, in 1951 and was deemed to have applied across the reunified country even in respect of events predating reunification.
+On 15 March 1996 he was convicted at the Berlin District Court on two counts under §241a of the Penal Code. §241a was added to the West German law in 1951 and was deemed to have applied across the reunified country even in respect of events predating reunification.
 It defines as a criminal offence the action of placing someone else in danger of political persecution.
-Examples given of political persecution include the suffering of admonition or of damage to life or limb by violent or arbitrary measures such as deprivation of liberty or of economic disadvantage in the workplace.
 The case against Schnur involved Stephan Krawczyk and his wife Freya Klier, a dissident couple who were high-profile East German authors who had experienced difficulties with the authorities before 1990.
-The difficulties had culminated in the two of them being unceremoniously expelled to the west in 1988.
-Wolfgang Schnur had been their lawyer.
-He had also been, they believed, a friend of longstanding, and they had trusted his advice uncritically.
-In the 1997 case against Schnur was presumably launched on the basis of investigations involving the Stasi archives.
+It culminated with the pair being expelled to the west in 1988.
+Schnur was their lawyer and a longtime friend whom they trusted.
 The court determined that Schnur had breached §241a when he reported to his Stasi handlers his suspicion that Stephan Krawczyk had been in contact with western television companies.
-He was further convicted because the court determined that he had reported to the Stasi his suspicion that Freya Klier, who is an author, had hidden in the loft of the house where she was living a manuscript that was clearly critical of conditions in the German Democratic Republic.
-On conviction Wolfgang was sentenced to a total of twelve months in jail, but the sentence was suspended on the condition that he should comply with the conditions of a probation order issued as part of the sentencing process.
+He was further convicted because the court determined that he had reported to the Stasi his suspicion that author Freya Klier had been hiding in her house a manuscript that was critical of conditions in the German Democratic Republic.
+Schnur was sentenced to a total of twelve months in jail, but the sentence was suspended on the condition that he should comply with the conditions of a probation order.
 Schnur appealed the judgement, citing an intervening decision in another case to argue that §241a had not applied in the German Democratic Republic at the time of the events giving rise to the charges, but on 27 November 1996 the court rejected his appeal.